 and as well as commissioning illustration and photography, he began to generate ideas for features.
 He recalls wanting to be self-sufficient when going on assignments.
 He asked Mc Cullin to give him some pointers on using a camera and McCullin went one better.
 He not only told him what camera, lenses and film stock to use, but also took him out and gave him a three-hour crash –course in taking pictures.
 At the end of this, McCullin said, ‘That’s all you’ll ever need to know, David’.

 King still uses the same camera – a manual Nikon F3.
 During his ten-year period at the magazine he, along with Rand, clocked up a staggering rate of D&AD Gold and Silver awards.
-It was a rich period in the 20th century history with the Vietnam war, manned space flight, the first heart transplant, the Six day war, Watergate and many high-profile assassinations, providing dramatic stories and images for King’s design talent.
+It was a rich period in the 20th-century history of the Vietnam war, manned space flight, the first heart transplant, the Six-day war, Watergate and many high-profile assassinations, providing dramatic stories and images for King’s design talent.

-At that time the magazine was highly influential in the creative field and employed the best writers, illustrators, photographers and designers.
+At that time, the magazine was highly influential in the creative field and employed the best writers, illustrators, photographers, and designers.
 King recalls the adrenaline rush he got from the environment, with its tobacco-laden air and the manic noise generated by journalists hammering away at their typewriters.
-This is in stark contrast to a visit King made to the magazine’s offices recently, where staff were peering at PC screens, typing in an eerie silence and breathing in a smoke- free zone.
+This is in stark contrast to a visit King made to the magazine’s offices recently, where the staff was peering at PC screens, typing in an eerie silence and breathing in a smoke- free zone.

 It was at The Sunday Times Magazine that King was given his first opportunity to visit Russia for a pictorial feature on the October Revolution.
 He found out that the authorities had manipulated history by eradicating major political figures from official photographs.
 The absence of Trotsky particularly fascinated King, prompting him to go in search of original, uncensored material.
 This was to be the beginning of a lifelong passion.